This post may contain affiliate links.

 So as well as – or instead of – buying extra zones, you can enjoy the perks of even more parks within the Trails Collection add-on.
-This costs $214 per year, and the expiry/renewal date is the same as your primary Zone Camping Pass.
+This costs $370 per year (in 2023), and the expiry/renewal date is the same as your primary Zone Camping Pass.

 You cannot move from park to park using the Trails Collection upgrade.
 You will still need to spend 7 nights out of the system, whether you stay at a Trails Collection or Thousand Trails park.

 How Does It Add Up?
 Let's Do The Math.